A world of opportunity: how AI and Assistive tech could build independence for millions

 Personalized preferences: The agent can learn a user's specific mobility needs (e.g., preference for ramps over lifts, aversion to cobblestones) and customize routes accordingly.

-Real-time obstacle avoidance: Using sensors (from the user's wheelchair or a connected device), the AI can detect uneven surfaces, sudden drops or crowded bottlenecks and guide the user around them.
+Real-time obstacle avoidance: Using sensors (from the user's wheelchair or a connected device), the AI could detect uneven surfaces, sudden drops or crowded bottlenecks and guide the user around them.

 -